Rosa DeLauro CT-03

 Wikipedia

-In 2020, DeLauro was selected as chair of the House Appropriations Committee for the 117th Congress, succeeding Nita Lowey[4] and becoming the second woman to hold the position.
+In 2020, DeLauro was selected as chair of the House Appropriations Committee for the 117th Congress, succeeding Nita Lowey,[4] and becoming the second woman to hold the position.
 She co-chaired the House Democratic Steering Committee from 2003 to 2021.

 Early life, education, and early political career

 DeLauro was born in New Haven, Connecticut, to an Italian-American family,[7] the daughter of Luisa “Louise” (née Canestri), a New Haven alderwoman,[8] and Theodore J. “Ted” DeLauro, an Italian immigrant.[9]
 She earned her high school diploma from The Academy of Our Lady of Mercy, Lauralton Hall in Milford, Connecticut.
-She earned a bachelor’s degree from Marymount College in Tarrytown, New York, attended the London School of Economics and earned a master’s degree in international politics from[10] Columbia University.[10]
-Before entering the House, DeLauro worked as Senator Chris Dodd‘s chief of staff and campaign manager, was the executive director of EMILY’s List, and coordinated 1988 Democratic presidential nominee Michael Dukakis‘s tristate area campaign.[11][8]
+She earned a bachelor of arts degree from Marymount College in Tarrytown, New York, attended the London School of Economics, and earned a master of arts degree in international politics from Columbia University.[10]

 U.S. House of Representatives